Scooletz/Thruster/README.md

 - efficient data encoding - bitmasks used for leasing, are designed to use 1 `CAS` operation for renting (when no collisions) and one, branchless unconditional `Interlocked.Add` to release

 ## Benchmarks
-Some benchmarks that you need to take with a grain of salt.
-More will come later.
+Some single threaded benchmarks run with awesome BenchmarkDotNet.
+The nesting level represents multiple `.Rent` operations.

 ``` ini